 As with Green Acres, a portion of taxable value is deferred for the duration of enrollment in the program.
 The assessor determines two values for the land: a "highest and best use value" based on market conditions, and a value that is uninfluenced by non-agricultural (e.g. residential or commercial development) factors.
 The difference between the highest and best use value and the Rural Preserves value is a reduction in the taxable market value that redistributes the tax burden to other properties in the taxing jurisdiction.
-The actual taxes are based on the Rural Preserve value and the difference between the taxes based on the Rural Preserve value and the taxes based on the Rural Preserve value and the taxes based on the Rural Preserve value are deferred for the duration of the program.
+The actual taxes are based on the Rural Preserve value and the difference between the taxes based on the Rural Preserve value and the taxes based on a highest and best use value are deferred for the duration of the program.